Kia Sportage SUV review

 The GT-Line trims add a slightly sportier look, but any Sportage will stand out in the supermarket car park.
 You’re unlikely to mistake it for any of its numerous rivals, which include the Peugeot 3008, Volkswagen Tiguan, Ford Kuga, Mazda CX-5 and SEAT Ateca.
 Not to mention the equally strikingly styled and closely related Hyundai Tucson.

-Equipment is generous, with even the sub-£27,000 ‘2’ trim getting LED headlights, a reversing camera, auto lights and wipers and a touchscreen with smartphone mirroring and digital radio.
+Equipment is generous, with even the ‘2’ trim getting LED headlights, a reversing camera, auto lights and wipers and a touchscreen with smartphone mirroring and digital radio.
 The ‘3’ trim features bigger screens, seat heaters and tinted glass; ‘4’ brings a sunroof, wireless phone charging and extra driver aids.
 Buyers can also choose from two GT-Line models.

 The news is just as good if you’re sitting behind the front seats.
-Adults will find there’s enough room in the back seats, even if you pick a model with the panoramic sunroof, which can restrict headroom when fitted in rival cars.
+Adults will find there’s enough room in the back seats, even if you pick a model with a panoramic sunroof, which can restrict headroom when fitted in rival cars.
 The boot is also pretty big for a car in this class.
-There are a number of other handy touches too, including built-in coathangers on the front-seat headrests, suggesting Kia’s designers spent a lot of time considering how to make the Sportage as useful as possible.
+There are a number of other handy touches too, including built-in coat hangers on the front-seat headrests, suggesting Kia’s designers spent a lot of time considering how to make the Sportage as useful as possible.

 The hybrid is likely to be the best-selling engine.
 You can feel the electric motor taking over when pulling away from a standstill or coming to a stop, when the internal combustion engine is switched off.
 You also get a boost from the batteries on the move, as the motor gives the petrol engine a little extra muscle when overtaking or powering up hills.
 The transition between electric and petrol power is smooth enough, but the 1.6-litre unit does get coarse if you demand a quick burst of acceleration.